Adoptions With Love Blog

 New birth mothers may feel a bit isolated and lonely in the days leading up to Mother’s Day.
 One way to cope is by reaching out to your child’s adoptive parents.
 Checking in with your child’s adoptive family can give you a sense of connection.
 Thanks to open adoption, ongoing contact between birth parents and adoptive parents is quite common.
 In fact, most adoptions today are open.

 Years ago, open adoption was not the norm.
 Most adoptions were considered “closed adoptions” once finalized in court.
 This means that adopted children were given very little information about their birth parents, if given the simple fact that they were adopted at all.
 Most did not meet their birth parents, unless they tracked them down later in life.
-Today, only 5 percent of adoptions are closed, while 95 percent of adoptions are open or semi-open adoption plans.
-Open adoption has many benefits for the child, as well as the birth mother.
+Today, only 5% of adoptions are closed, while 95% of adoptions are open or semi-open adoption plans.
+Open adoptions have many benefits for the child, as well as the birth mother.

 Open adoption is different for everyone.
 Some birth mothers keep in touch via email, phone calls, or in-person visits.
 Others exchange letters and pictures.
 If you are in the process of making an adoption plan with your agency, know that you can determine the frequency and form in which you communicate with your child’s adoptive family.